Atomwaffen Division: History

+In February 2023 Russell and a Maryland woman were charged with allegedly conspiring to attack electric substations in the Baltimore area.
+Russell and Sarah Clendaniel, have been arrested for planning to attack numerous Baltimore electrical substations, aiming to “completely destroy this whole city” in an apparently racially motivated attack.
+On February 4, 2025 Russell was found guilty of one count of conspiracy to damage an energy facility.
+On August 7, 2025, Judge James K. Bredar sentenced Russell to the maximum 20 years in prison and a lifetime of supervised release, rejecting arguments that he was less culpable than Clendaniel.

 Ideology

-In its propaganda videos, Atomwaffen burns copies of the United States Constitution and flag and it also advocates attacks against the federal government of the United States, attacks against minorities, attacks against gays, and attacks against Jews.
-Atomwaffen Division has engaged in several mass murder plots, plans to cripple public water systems and plans to destroy parts of the continental U.S. power transmission grid.
+In its propaganda videos, Atomwaffen burned copies of the United States Constitution and flag and advocated for attacks against the federal government of the United States, racial minorities, gay people and Jews.
+The videos also contained footage of the attacks on said minorities.
+Atomwaffen Division had engaged in several mass murder plots, plans to cripple public water systems and plans to destroy parts of the continental U.S. power transmission grid.
 Atomwaffen has also been accused of planning to blow up nuclear power stations.
-The organization's aim is to violently overthrow the federal government of the United States via terrorism and guerrilla warfare tactics.
-Since 2017, the organization has been linked to eight killings and several violent hate crimes in the US, including assaults, rapes and multiple cases of kidnapping and torture.
+The organization's aim was to violently overthrow the federal government of the United States via terrorism and guerrilla warfare tactics.
+Since 2017, the organization had been linked to eight killings and several violent hate crimes in the US, including assaults, rapes and multiple cases of kidnapping and torture.
+Atomwaffen is also responsible for several killings worldwide.